garciapd/PopularMoviesApp/README.md

   * A plot synopsis (called overview in the api)
   * user rating (called vote_average in the api)
   * release date
+* You’ll allow users to view and play trailers ( either in the youtube app or a web browser).
+* You’ll allow users to read reviews of a selected movie.
+* You’ll also allow users to mark a movie as a favorite in the details view by tapping a button(star).
+This is for a local movies collection that you will maintain and does not require an API request*.
+* You’ll modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.
+* you’ll optimize your app experience for tablet.

 # Make it run
 ---------